 - filtered water

-- Add 100 grams whole wheat flour and 100 ml water to a clean quart-sized mason jar.
+- Add 100 grams whole wheat flour and 100 ml (3.5 fl. oz.) water to a clean quart-sized mason jar.
 Stir until no dry flour can be seen.
-Cover jar top with a cloth or paper towel and secure loosely with the metal ring or rubber band.
-Place somewhere where the temperature is at least 70F/21C.
+Cover jar top with a breathable cloth or paper towel, and secure with the metal ring or a rubber band.
+Place somewhere where the temperature is at least 70°F/21°C.

-- Discard all except 100 grams of the starter (you'll remove about ½ cup or 100g).
-I keep a separate container for discarded starter, which can be used for many other baking purposes.
+- Discard all except 100 grams (about ½ cup) of starter (you'll remove about ½ cup or 100g).
+You can keep a separate larger container for “discarded” starter, which can be used for many other baking purposes.

 - Discard all except 100 grams of the starter.